Why Jan. 6 isn’t over

 “Green Bay Sweep” and other tactics

 At the time, the Jan.
 6 insurrection seemed a shocking, virtually unprecedented event.
-Five people died during or in the hours after the violence that day, and 140 police officers were injured.
+Five people died during or in the hours after the violence that day, and more than 145 police officers were injured.
 Crowds bludgeoned members of law enforcement with metal barriers, flagstaffs, fire extinguishers, and their own riot shields.
 Intruders broke into the Senate chamber and House Speaker Nancy Pelosi’s office.
 A Confederate flag fluttered in the Rotunda.

 The Department of Justice has moved deliberately since that day to identify and prosecute those who broke the law by intrusion or violent action.
 So far 725 people have been charged for their roles on Jan.
 6, Attorney General Merrick Garland said Wednesday.
 Of those, 325 have been charged with felonies.